 Characteristics- Aristocratic.
-Alert with appearance of strength, endurance and speed.
+Alert with the appearance of strength, endurance and speed.

 Temperament- Kind, even disposition.

 Body- Well sprung ribs carried well back gradually falling away at strong muscular and slightly arched loins.
 Short coupled.
-Haunch bones well spaced and prominent, not above level of back.
+Haunch bones are well spaced and prominent, not above the level of the back.

 About The Pointer Club

-The clubs goal is to maintain and promote the breed as a ‘fit for function’, that is also suitable as a family member.
-The Pointer Club provides breed specific input into the KC on our Breed Standard.
-The club is responsible to the KC as custodians of the Pointer breed standard and work with and advise the KC on all matters regarding breed health guidelines and manage a number of KC related activities such as maintaining breeder code of conduct policies, running judge education seminars and managing judge accreditations.
+The club’s goal is to maintain and promote the breed as a ‘fit for function’, that is also suitable as a family member.
+The Pointer Club provides breed-specific input into the KC on our Breed Standard.
+The club is responsible to the KC as custodians of the Pointer breed standard and work with and advises the KC on all matters regarding breed health guidelines and manages a number of KC-related activities such as maintaining breeder code of conduct policies, running judge education seminars and managing judge accreditations.

 The Pointer Club organises a number of events each year ranging from Shows (Championship & Open) and Field Trials.
-We it also provides help and advice to members on training, owning, showing and working Pointers.
+We also provide help and advice to members on training, owning, showing and working Pointers.

 The Pointer Club has the declared objective of promoting the interests of the breed, uniting those interested in the breed and upholding the Standard of the Pointer